scylladb/scylladb/docs/cql/types.rst

    field_definition: `identifier` `cql_type`

 A UDT has a name (``udt_name``), which is used to declare columns of that type and is a set of named and typed fields.
 The ``udt_name`` can be any type, including collections or other UDTs.
-UDTs and collections inside collections must always be frozen (no matter which version of Scylla you are using).
+UDTs and collections inside collections must always be frozen (no matter which version of ScyllaDB you are using).

 For example::